Measuring code activity in 2020 for data-driven decision makers

 Dustin's attitude, aka the prevailing outlook of 2015, hammers home how far developer measurement has come in just five years.
 As of early 2020, there are now four credible options for directly measuring team and developer performance.
 Each of the options approaches measurement in its own data-driven way.
 Each option has its adherents, and each provides documentation to help you evaluate its alignment with your own philosophy.

 Engineering Managers don't have minutes to waste on anything non-essential (related: why the best developers tend to utilize a small set of tools).
 But, depending on the week, they might not even have time to perform all of their job's essential activities.
 If managers this busy are going to embrace a big, new idea like measuring developer performance, it must have provable evidence that the benefits justify the cost -- both financial and temporal.

-GitPrime, the earliest entrant to today's developer productivity space, has done an excellent job of following up with their customers and documenting the impact that performance metrics can have on results.
-Their case studies include a 137% increase in Impact by Storyblocks, a 40% decrease in bugs introduced from Cloudhealth and a 25% increase in measured Impact enjoyed by Adext.
+GitPrime (now Pluralsight), the earliest entrant to today's developer productivity space, did an excellent job of following up with their customers and documenting the impact that performance metrics can have on results.
+Their case studies include a 137% increase in Impact by Storyblocks, and a 25% increase in measured Impact enjoyed by Adext.